indcrypto3-tech/webserver_vendor/structure_server/Server_v3.md

 Controller (orders - extended)

 [ File name ]
-`controllers/devOrdersController.js`
+`controllers/devOrdersController.js` (removed)
 [its path ]
 `/controllers/devOrdersController.js`
 [What that file does]
-Contains dev-only endpoints and middleware: `checkDevKey`, `createMockOrder`, `getMockOrderStats` for testing/mock order creation.
+DEPRECATED: Development-only mock-order controller removed from the codebase.
+Do not rely on dev-only endpoints; update tests and tooling to use production flows or test-only shims.
 [What is use of that file in prjoject ]
-Mounted under `/api/dev` when mock orders are enabled; used for testing and development.
+Removed — previously mounted under `/api/dev` for local testing.
-[Type of that file e.g helper / main endpoint ....etc] Controller / dev endpoints
+[Type of that file e.g helper / main endpoint ....etc] Controller (deprecated)

 [ File name ]
 `controllers/presenceController.js`